quatico-solutions/dom-serializer/README.md

 The class DomSerializer provides the following `RenderOptions` to customize the snapshot:

+- `diffable`: Boolean to add extra line breaks for better comparability; defaults to true.
+- `filterAttrs`: Array of lowercase attributes names that are filtered out of the snapshot; defaults to [].
+- `filterTags`: Array of lowercase tag names that are filtered out of the snapshot; defaults to ["style", "script"].
 - `indent`: Initial indent string for resulting structure; defaults to empty string.
 Child levels are indented by 4 spaces.
-- `shadowDepth`: Number of showRoots to be rendered; defaults to infinity
-- `shadow`: Boolean to enable/disable the rendering of shadow DOM contents; defaults to true
+- `shadow`: Boolean to enable/disable the rendering of shadow DOM contents; defaults to true.
-- `diffable`: Boolean to add extra line breaks for better comparability; defaults to true
+- `shadowDepth`: Number of showRoots to be rendered; defaults to infinity.
-- `filterTags`: Array of lowercase tag names that are filtered out of the snapshot; defaults to ["style", "script"]
+- `shadowRoots`: Controls how shadow roots are rendered.
+Defaults to "declarative".

 ## Render a DOM structure as string